-It’s a well-known fact that David Attenborough once described Bridezilla’s as ‘the most fearsome and panic-inducing human beings of the land’ while observing one before a wedding, however more and more here at Hen Heaven, we are finding out about a much earlier incarnation of the fully-fledged Bridezilla appearing at Glasgow hen weekends all the way down the country to those on the south coast… the dreaded Henzilla.
+It’s a well-known fact that David Attenborough once described Bridezilla’s as ‘the most fearsome and panic-inducing human beings of the land’ while observing one before a wedding, however more and more here at Hen Heaven, we are finding out about a much earlier incarnation of the fully-fledged Bridezilla appearing at hen weekends all over the country…The dreaded Henzilla.

-You might have already been worrying about turning into a Bridezilla and have been taking every precaution possible to avoid it, but without knowing are you already taking the over planning of your hen night and making your maid of honour feel like she’s walking on eggshells around you?
+You might have already been worrying about turning into a Bridezilla and have been taking every precaution possible to avoid it, but without knowing are you already taking over planning of your hen night and making your maid of honour feel like she’s walking on eggshells around you?
 It’s easier to happen than you might think, as your hen do will be one of the biggest nights or weekends of your life… and of course it’s only going to come around once.
-But fear not, text your friends and tell them to pack away their tranquilizer guns and relax, because below are some tips to help you make sure your hen weekend runs smoothly from the offset.

 This sounds simple but as it’s your hen night, it can be hard to actually enjoy it all without preoccupying yourself by constantly thinking ‘is this good?’, ‘will tonight be remembered?’, ‘how do I look in these photos’ and ‘is that David Attenborough watching us from over there?’
-Just let what your friends have planned for you through the night and enjoy it for all its worth… there won’t be a Henzilla in sight.
+Just enjoy what your friends have planned for you through the night and stick to these rules and there won’t be a Henzilla in sight.